 An onboard sensor system is attached to the underside of the train and measures the ferromagnetic properties along the rail.

 The MAROS fulfills all requirements in terms of precision and availability that are placed on localization systems when used for ETCS L3, ATO and CBTC.
 We ensure this through a multi-level test system.
 In addition to testing in the laboratory and on our HiL test benches, test runs have already been carried out with operators from Germany and other european countries.
 In addition, we carry out commissioned test runs and the permanent recording of data.

 With this sensor, we offer the benefits of precision and availability for localization, for example, for ETCS Level 3, Automatic Train Operation (ATO) and Communication-Based Train Control (CBTC).
 This onboard solution does not require any additional infrastructure, so there is no need to invest in outboard hardware or shut down tracks for maintenance.
 The Magnetic Railway Onboard Sensor (MAROS) can be used on all metal tracks worldwide and is impervious to weather and GNSS signal limitations.
 The sensor is currently in the proof-of-concept phase.
 Initial trial runs have been conducted and more extensive assessment campaigns are in the works.
-This localization solution should be ready for market launch by 2025.

 The collaboration with KIT is going very well.
 We also achieved all our goals during trial runs.
 I am confident that the Magnetic Railway Onboard Sensor is an optimal solution for precise and safe localization in the rail sector.Dr.
 Tobias Hofbaur, Program Manager Business Unit Rail